Pablo-source/Shiny-app-using-COVID-data/README.md

 ## Shiny app-re-design

 I have started to introduce some changes in the existing Shiny app design.
-Among other changes I have included:
+Both in the back end and app design:
+- Back end:
+-   Define new functions to download data from CSSEGIS github repo: https://github.com/CSSEGISandData/COVID-19
 -   With {tidygeocoder} package, used geo() function to conduct specific calls to the API to retrieve Lat and Long values.
 Using batches of 10 up to 50 countries to test the API response time.
 It worked fine.
+- Front end:
+- Re-designing Shiny app into a single tab combining all previous charts and plots.
+I will change slightly the existing charts.
+- I will incorporate new chart types in this new dashboard version

 This is still an ongoing re-design of this shiny app that will be completed in coming weeks